What are these 100.x.y.z addresses?

-Tailscale assigns each node on your network a unique 100.x.x.x address.
-This address stays the same for each node (a device or a server) no matter where it moves to in the physical world.
+Tailscale assigns each node on your network a unique 100.x.y.z address.
+This address stays stable for each node (a device or a server), which means it should not change, no matter where the device moves to in the physical world.

 More specifically, we assign addresses in the 100.64.0.0/10 subnet (from 100.64.0.0 to 100.127.255.255).
 This is called the “Carrier Grade NAT” (CGNAT) address space, reserved by RFC6598, IANA-Reserved IPv4 Prefix for Shared Address Space.